shinimol1983/opennms-tutorials-1/session4/Exercise-4-1.md

 We will consider the `Improved LinkDown/LinkUp events` translator definition which improves the SNMP link events.

 By themselves SNMP link traps only tell us the `ifIndex` of the interface which has gone down.
-The name and type of this interface is not supplied in the trap.
+The name and type of this interface is not supplied in the trap varbinds.
 However the name of the interface (`eth0` `eth1` etc) is very useful to the user.

 OpenNMS regularly scans the `ifTable` of a device and will already have the additional information for a given `ifIndex` so we need to extract the `ifIndex` from the trap and look up the additional information in the interface table before adding it into the event which the user will see.